mdavidson9/docs.balsamiq.com/content/mybalsamiq/sharing.md

 ![](//media.balsamiq.com/img/support/docs/myb/project-download-BMPR.png)

-If your clients use one of our Mockups 3 product or if they are willing to install the 30-days free trial, you could [download the whole project as a BMPR file](/mybalsamiq/project/#project-actions) and email it to them to play around with in any Mockups 3 product (from version 3.5.7) and above.
+If your clients use one of our Mockups 3 product, you could [download the whole project as a BMPR file](/mybalsamiq/project/#project-actions) and email it to them.
+They will be able to play around with the resulting BMPR file in any Mockups 3 product (from version 3.5.7) and above.
+Each product comes with a 30-days free trial and if the trial expires, the product can still be used to view the project.

 * * *